jonathan-laurent/delphyne/docs/manual/strategies.md

 def branch[P, T](cands: Opaque[P, T]) -> Strategy[Branch, P, T]: ...
 ```

 Crucially, `branch` does not take a query as an argument but an **opaque space** ([`Opaque`][delphyne.Opaque]).
-An opaque space can be seen as a mapping from the ambient inner policy to an iterator of values (or, more precisely, a [search stream](./policies.md)).
-Opaque spaces can be produced from queries or strategy instances, by providing a mapping from the ambient inner policy to a prompting policy or a policy respectively:
+An opaque space can be seen as a mapping from the ambient inner policy to an iterator of values (more precisely, a [search stream](./policies.md)).
+Opaque spaces can be produced from queries or strategy instances, by mapping the ambient inner policy to a prompting policy or a policy respectively:

 ```py
 class Query[T]: